Comparison

 Early stage

-TURI is in active development with design partners.
+Gaussian is in active development with design partners.
 Enterprise features are shipping, not all GA.

 Running AI agents on Mac at scale?
 We'll tune policy with you.